School of Health Sciences and Professional Programs

 - To serve as a multifaceted resource for the greater New York metropolitan community.

 I look forward to meeting you, and best of luck for a highly successful year.

 Lynne W. Clark, Ph.D.
-Dean, School of Health and Behavioral Sciences.
+Dean, School of Health Sciences and Professional Programs.